All Products

 Container Service for Kubernetes:Node instant scaling FAQ

-• Node instant scaling does not support the swift mode.
+• Node instant scaling does not support swift mode.

 • A node pool can contain up to 180 nodes per scale-out batch.

-• The node instant scaling solution does not support checking the inventory of preemptible instances.
-If the Billing Method of the node pool is set to preemptible instances and the option to Use Pay-as-you-go Instances When Spot Instances Are Insufficient is enabled for the node pool, the pay-as-you-go instance is scaled out even if there is sufficient inventory of preemptible instances.
+• Node instant scaling cannot check the inventory of preemptible instances.
+If the Billing Method of a node pool is set to preemptible instances and Use Pay-as-you-go Instances When Spot Instances Are Insufficient is enabled, a pay-as-you-go instance is provisioned even when preemptible inventory is sufficient.

-The available resources on a newly provisioned node may not precisely match the instance type's specifications.
-This is because the underlying OS and system daemons on the ECS instance consume resources.
+The available resources on a newly provisioned node may be slightly less than the instance type's listed specifications, because the underlying OS and system daemons consume a portion of the resources.
 For details, see Why is the memory size of a purchased instance different from the memory size defined in its instance type?

-Due to this overhead, the resource estimates used by the node instant scaling add-on may be slightly higher than the actual allocatable resources on a new node.
-While this discrepancy is usually small, it's important to be aware of the following when configuring your pod resource requests:
+Because of this overhead, the resource estimates used by the add-on may be slightly higher than the actual allocatable resources on a new node.
+Keep the following in mind when setting pod resource requests:

-• Request less than the full instance capacity.
-The total requested resources, including CPU, memory, and disk, must be less than the instance type specifications.
-As a general guideline, we recommend that a pod's total resource requests do not exceed 70% of the node's capacity.
+• Stay under full instance capacity.
+The total requested resources — CPU, memory, and disk — must be less than the instance type's listed specifications.
+As a general guideline, keep a pod's total resource requests below 70% of the node's capacity.

 • Test large pods in advance.
-If a pod requests a large amount of resources, for example, more than 70% of a node's resources, you must test and confirm in advance that the pod can be scheduled to a node of the same instance type.
+If a pod requests more than 70% of a node's resources, test and confirm that the pod can be scheduled to a node of the same instance type before relying on automatic scale-out.

-The node instant scaling add-on supports only a limited number of resource types for simulating and determining whether to perform scaling operations.
-For more information, see What resource types can node instant scaling simulate?
+Node instant scaling can simulate and evaluate only certain resource types when deciding whether to scale out.
+For the full list, see What resource types can node instant scaling simulate?

-• Needing to run in a specific Availability Zone to access a persistent volume (PV).
+• Needing to run in a specific zone to access a persistent volume (PV).

-If your application has such storage dependencies, configure a dedicated node pool for it before enabling Auto Scaling on that pool.
+If your workload has such storage dependencies, configure a dedicated node pool before enabling Auto Scaling on that pool.
+Preset the zone, instance type, and disk type in the node pool configuration so that newly provisioned nodes always meet the pod's storage requirements.

 Scale-out behavior